ELkhalil/Inception_42_School/README.md

     _> persists data at container disposal.
     _> USE CASES:
         1 - File Upload
-        2 - COnfiguration sync
+        2 - Configuration sync

 THE PROCESS OF DOCKERIZING AN APP?
 ------------------------------------

 1- do i need to copy all files ?
-    _> there is some files u won't need it at all inside the container those files we can place them inside a (.) ignore file .dockerignore -> and tell him what you do not want it to copy.
+    _> there is some files u won't need it at all inside, the container those files we can place them inside a (.) ignore file .dockerignore -> and tell him what you do not want it to copy.

 2- Why did we split "package.json" copy command ?